nicolas-kuechler/doe-suite/README.md

 ### Cleaning up AWS

-By default, after an experiment is complete, all resources created on AWS are terminated.
+By default, after an experiment is complete, all _experiment_ resources created on AWS are terminated.
 To deactivate this default behavior, provide the flag: `awsclean=false`.

 Creating resources on AWS and setting up the environment takes a considerable amount of time.
 So, for debugging and short experiments, it can make sense not to terminate the instances.
 If you use this flag, be sure to check that instances are terminated when you are done.